-5.3.4 Test 2: Cool-down:
+5.3.3 Test 2: Cool-down:

 - Step 1: Set the test chamber temperature to M:+27°C, T:+32°C, H:+43°C and leave for 48 hours with the appliance empty, the lid or door open and the power supply switched off. - Step 2: Close the lid or door of the appliance, switch it on and leave it to stabilize. - Step 3: After stabilization, record temperatures every minute for 24 hours.
 During this period measure the energy consumption and determine the compressor duty cycle.
 Measure the duty cycle by timing from the end of one cycle to the end of a corresponding cycle approximately 24 hours later.
 Calculate the percentage 'on' time over this period.
-Measure electricity consumption over the same time scale and report as kWh/day.
-Report the solar power profile (see 5.3.1) and total hours to cool down. - Acceptance criterion: Stabilized internal temperatures maintained between +2°C and +8°C in the vaccine storage compartment and below 0°C in the water-pack freezing compartment (if present) achieved within the test period.
-Water-pack freezing compartment excursions above 0°C are permitted during the night phase of the simulated solar power cycle.
-No standard set for the cool-down time but the period will be reported.
-Halt the test if the temperature does not stabilize within the period specified by the manufacturer, plus six hours. - Rejection criterion: Failure to stabilize within the required temperature range(s). - 5.3.5 Test 3: Stable running and power consumption test:
+Measure electricity consumption over the same time scale and report as kWh/day and report the total hours required to cool down. - Acceptance criterion: Stabilized internal temperatures between +2°C and +8°C in the vaccine storage compartment and below 0°C in the water-pack freezing compartment (if present) achieved within the test period. - Rejection criterion: Failure to stabilize within the required temperature range(s). - 5.3.4 Test 3: Stable running and power consumption test:

-- Step 1: When the internal temperature is stabilized at the end of Test 2, load the appliance with simulated, pre-conditioned vaccine as described in Annex 1.
-Ensure that the water-pack freezing compartment (if present) is empty. - Step 2: Close the lid or door of the appliance and leave it to stabilize between +2°C and +8°C and reach a state where the compressor is cycling due to thermostat regulation. - Step 3: After temperature stabilization has been achieved, record temperatures every minute for 24 hours.
+- Step 1: When the internal temperature(s) are stabilized at the end of Test 2, load the appliance with simulated, pre-conditioned vaccine as described in Annex 1.
+Ensure that the water-pack freezing compartment (if present) is empty. - Step 2: Close the lid or door of the appliance and leave it to stabilize. - Step 3: After temperature stabilization has been achieved, record temperatures every minute for 24 hours.
 During this period measure the energy consumption and determine the compressor duty cycle.
 Measure the duty cycle by timing from the end of one cycle to the end of a corresponding cycle approximately 24 hours later.
 Calculate the percentage 'on' time over this period.
-Measure electricity consumption over the same time scale and report as kWh/day.
-Report the solar power profile (see 5.3.1). - ▲ Acceptance criteria: Stabilized internal temperatures maintained between +2°C and +8°C in the vaccine storage compartment and below 0°C in the water-pack freezing compartment (if present).
-Water-pack freezing compartment excursions above 0°C are permitted during the night phase of the simulated solar power cycle.
-No standard set for power consumption but the figure will be reported. - Rejection criterion: Failure to meet one or more of the acceptance criteria. - 5.3.6 Test 4: Water-pack freezing capacity and power consumption test:
+Measure electricity consumption over the same time scale and report as kWh/day. - ▲ Acceptance criteria: Stabilized internal temperatures maintained between +2°C and +8°C in the vaccine storage compartment and below 0°C in the water-pack freezing compartment (if present).
+Power consumption less than 0.7 kWh/24 hours for appliances with a gross volume of less than 50 litres and less than 0.1 kWh for each additional 10 litres gross volume, with vaccine load, but without water-pack freezing. - Rejection criterion: Failure to meet one or more of the acceptance criteria. - 5.3.5 Test 4: Water-pack freezing capacity and power consumption test: